gabepar123/extron-crt-control-dynamic/README.md

 ## What it does

-This is a different approach and it is a **dynamic** controller for Extron Crosspoint.
+This is a different approach to the original CRT-C Controller and it is a **dynamic** controller for Extron Crosspoint.
 Instead of pre-programming routes on the Extron unit itself, **you send ties (inputs & output combinations) on the fly — select an input, pick one or more outputs, and hit Submit**

-Otherwise it works the same as the original design.
+**Otherwise it works the same as the original design.**

 ---

 ## Setup